 Hi,

-I'm a freelance artist.
-Freelancing for a living involves many hours of work (hard work/easy work/looking for work) each week.
-It requires confidence, patience, organization and motivation.
-Some clients Have a very clear vision of their job and can describe it precisely.
-Others are a bit disorganized or unmotivated requiring extra effort (and some should be avoided completely).
-When you make the decision to start freelancing, it can take a while to get the ball rolling, so if you are living with your parents, in school, or working a regular job, that can be good arrangement because you probably don't have the pressure of being completely self supporting.
+After you make the decision to start freelancing (or just doing a few commissions), it can take a while to get the ball rolling, so if you happen to be living with your parents, in school, or working elsewhere part-time, that can be a good arrangement because you probably won't have the pressure of living solely off of your freelancing.
 The basic principles of freelancing are pretty simple, but it seems like there's always more to learn.
-If you are thinking about doing any kind of freelance art work, or you have been trying unsuccessfully to take the first step, these tips may help you get started.
+If you are thinking about doing any kind of freelance art work, or you have been trying unsuccessfully to get a few commissions, these tips may help you get started.

 Here's a basic checklist.
 In order to sell art, you generally need:

-4)a target market (clients somewhere in the world who want what you are selling and can pay for it)
+4) clients somewhere in the world who want what you are selling and can pay for it

-6)a way to convince the clients to buy from you and not someone else
+6) a way to convince the clients to buy from you and not someone else (a portfolio, good communication skills...)

 (and the ability to pay taxes if applicable)

-1)Your Skill level: Learning how to "DO" art is just like learning to speak a language, or play music or perform surgery.
+1)Your Skill level: Learning how to "DO" art is just like learning to speak a language, or play a musical instrument.
 You can learn a little bit with a little effort or you can really excel at it with focused study, observation, practice, feedback, analysis, access to tools and resources, interaction with more advanced artists and plain old hard work.
-Be obsessed with learning, never stop striving to improve.
-A person of average skill can probably freelance reasonably well by properly addressing the other items in the list.
-You may or may not get work immediately, but work on each list item and eventually you'll get going.
+Be obsessed with learning.
+Never stop striving to improve.
+A person whose skill level is only "good" can probably freelance reasonably well by properly addressing the other items in the list.
+You may or may not get work immediately, but address each list item and eventually you'll get going.

 2)Your product: In my opinion , a good product has some combination of the following elements: